 The best independent guide to Setubal

-Setubal is a busy working port and major commercial fishing centre, which unashamedly does not try to mask its heritage and history.
+Setubal is a busy working port and major commercial fishing centre, that boasts an extensive history and seafaring heritage.

-This is a destination that will polarise tourists.
-Some will adore the raw character and intriguing sights, while others will despise the gritty industrial nature (atmosphere) of the city.
+Setubal is a destination that polarises tourists.
+Some visitors adore the raw character and intriguing sights, while others will despise the gritty industrial appearance and working atmosphere of the city.

-Setubal maybe industrial, but it is situated in a region of immense beauty.
-To the east are the stunning hills of Serra da Arrabida and idyllic beaches of the Portinho da Arrábida, while to the south of the Sado Estuary are the paradise beaches of the Troia Peninsula.
+Setubal may be industrial, but it is situated in a region of immense beauty.
+To the east are the stunning hills of Serra da Arrabida and the idyllic beaches of the Portinho da Arrábida, while to the south of the Sado Estuary are the paradise beaches of the Troia Peninsula.

 Related articles: Setubal sights - Troia Peninsula guide